-While working as a C++ developer I took a course on the Personal Software Process by Watts Humphrey.
+While working as a C++ developer in the 1990's I took a course on the Personal Software Process by Watts Humphrey.
 I was particularly impressed by the experimental verification that was possible.
 Unlike most methodologies, PSP includes a way of testing if it really works.
 The key ideas of PSP are:

 In other words PSP is nothing more than scientific observation.
 I used PSP for five months on a C++ project, and then another four months on some Java projects.
 After two iterations I carefully went over all my recorded defects and discovered some patterns in my defects.
 My major problem was caused by copy-and-pasting code, and then not changing all the variable names etc. Having discovered that I paid more attention to those activities, and on my next component it actually ran the first time on the test harness without errors, something I had never managed before (or since I might add).
 My estimation for small projects also improved dramatically, although it still does not solve the problem of estimating large projects.
 It was not only clear that the methodology worked "in the small," but I had hard evidence (rather than opinion) that did work.

 I performed all the work using paper forms.